 Elevator and aileron control is via push/pull tubes and bell cranks, operated from the control stick.

-A "hand-lever" situated between the front seats manually activates the flaps. $1^{st}$ detent = 12 degrees, $2^{nd}$ detent = 24 degrees.
+A "hand-lever" situated between the front seats manually activates the flaps.
+1^{st} detente = 12 degrees, 2^{nd} detente = 24 degrees.
+Slips are not recommended with full flaps.

 Control Movements: